 Knowing about your dog and its health is one of the most important things.
 You should know what it likes and dislikes.
 This way, you can also tell when your dog is overheating, which might help prevent a heat stroke.

-It is because when it’s time to rest and sleep, their body is entirely of heat from the day, and the night has its warmth, making it difficult for them to sleep.
+It is because when it’s time to rest and sleep, their body is entirely heated by the day, and the night has its warmth, making it difficult for them to sleep.
 Therefore, it is imperative as a dog owner to recognize and solve the problems your dog faces.

 You can help your dog remove heat from its body in many ways, which will help it sleep peacefully.
 For example, you can cool down its body temperature by decreasing the temperature in its surroundings.
 Cold drinks or frozen treats can also cool down its body temperature.